ai4os/ai4-docs/source/reference/llm.rst

 * you are the admin, so you can create your own `Knowledge Bases <https://docs.openwebui.com/features/workspace/knowledge/>`__ as persistent memory banks,
 * you are the admin, so you can use `Functions <https://docs.openwebui.com/features/plugin/functions/>`__ to create your own agents that use custom prompts, custom Knowledge Bases, and custom input/output filtering,

-**AI4OS LLM (platform wide)**
+**Platform LLM**

 * available to all users (:ref:`basic access level <reference/user-access-levels:Basic access level>` and above)
 * uses more powerful GPUs, so it offers bigger and more accurate LLMs,
-* zero configuration needed, access directly with your :doc:`AI4OS credentials </getting-started/register>`,
+* zero configuration needed, access directly with your :doc:`credentials </getting-started/register>`,
 * the backend (VLLM) is load balanced so it can offer lower latency,
-* comes with some pre-configured helpful agents, like the :ref:`AI4EOSC Assistant <reference/llm:Ask questions about the documentation>` that helps you navigate the project's documentation,
+* comes with some pre-configured helpful agents, like the :ref:`Assistant <reference/llm:Ask questions about the documentation>` that helps you navigate the project's documentation,

-By default, we recommend using the AI4OS LLM, which will offer a better experience for most users.
+By default, we recommend using the platform LLM, which will offer a better experience for most users.
 Users with more custom needs should try nevertheless the self-deployment options.

 Anyway, remember that both options are compatible: you can deploy your own LLM and still access the platform-wide one.
 The best of both worlds! 🚀